-The "Rules" window displays when "Rules" is selected from the "Global Group" menu.
+The Rules window displays when Rules is selected from the Global Group menu.
 This window is used for adding a filtering rule when creating a filtering profile for an entity.
-By default, "Rule 1 BYPASS" displays in the Current Rules pulldown menu.
-The other choices in this pull-down menu are "Rule 2 BLOCK PORN", "Rule 3 Block IM and Porn", "Rule4 8e6 CIPA Compliance (which pertains to the Children's Internet Protection Act) and the "Block All" rule.
-By default, "Rule 1" displays in the "Rule #" field, "BYPASS" displays in the "Rule Description" field, and "Uncategorized Sites" are allowed to pass.
+By default, Rule 1 BYPASS displays in the Current Rules pull-down menu.
+The other choices in this pull-down menu are Rule 2 BLOCK Porn, Rule 3 Block IM and Porn, Rule4 8e6 CIPA Compliance (which pertains to the Children's Internet Protection Act) and the Block All rule.
+By default, Rule 1 displays in the Rule # field, BYPASS displays in the Rule Description field, and Uncategorized Sites are allowed to pass.

-NOTE: "Uncategorized" sites are those sited which have not been identified and placed within one of the 90+ categories in the R3000's Library database.
-The "Pass" default will allow those URLs to be viewed.
-"Block" will prevent those sites from being viewed.
+NOTE: Uncategorized sites are those sited which have not been identified and placed within one of the 100+ categories in the R3000's Library database.
+The Pass default will allow those URLs to be viewed.
+Block will prevent those sites from being viewed.

-How to create a new "Rule"
+How to create a new Rule

-- 1. From the top level administrator console, select "GROUP." - 2.
-Click "Global Group" and select "Rules." - 3.
-In the "Rule Details" frame click "New Rule" to populate the Rule # field with the next consecutive rule number available. - 4.
-Enter a unique "Rule Description" that describes the theme for that "Rule." - 5.
-By default, all library categories are included in the "Pass Categories" column.
-All categories are grouped in logical "Category Groups."
-For example, in the "Adult Content" category group you would find the categories "Child Pornography," "Explicit Art," "Obscene and Tasteless," "R-Rated," and "Pornography."
+- 1. From the top level administrator console, select GROUP. - 2.
+Click Global Group and select Rules. - 3.
+In the Rule Details frame click New Rule to populate the Rule # field with the next consecutive rule number available. - 4.
+Enter a unique Rule Description that describes the theme for that Rule. - 5.
+By default, all library categories are included in the Pass Categories column.
+All categories are grouped in logical Category Groups.
+For example, in the Adult Content category group you would find the categories Child Pornography, Explicit Art, Obscene and Tasteless, R-Rated, and Pornography.
 To move all categories within a category group to another column, select the column next to the category group.
-To move a single category, expand the category group, and select the column for just that category. - Double click the blocked column to move the library category to the "Blocked Categories" column. - Double click the allow column to move the library category to the "Always Allowed" column. - 6.
-Select "Pass" "Warn" or "Block" to specify whether all "Uncategorized Sites" should pass or be blocked. - 7.
-Click "Save Rule" to include your "Rule" to the list that displays in the pull-down menu.
+To move a single category, expand the category group, and select the column for just that category. - Double click the Block column to move the library category to the blocked categories column. - Double click the Allow column to move the library category to the always allowed column. - 6.
+Select Pass, Warn, or Block to specify whether all Uncategorized Sites should pass, warn the user, or be blocked. - 7.
+Click Save Rule to include your Rule to the list that displays in the pull-down menu.